 If you’re a keen baker, you’ll be familiar with the process of separating eggs.
 The binary characteristics of egg yolks and whites mean they can be used in very different ways.
-Translucent whites offer lightness but also body to desserts such as meringues and macaroons, while deep yellow yolks are rich and oily, making them a perfect binding agent.
+Translucent whites offer lightness but also body to desserts such as meringues and macarons, while deep yellow yolks are rich and oily, making them a perfect binding agent.
 A lot of recipes require one but not the other, so if you’re faced with a bowl of leftover whites or yolks, try using them up with one of our suggestions.

 Egg whites will keep in the fridge for up to two days, but they can also be frozen for up to three months.
 Put them into freezer bags or individual ice cube trays so you can use as many as you need.
 Label them carefully, noting the number of whites – once you’ve defrosted them they can’t go back into the freezer.
 Defrost in the fridge overnight before using.

-Always try to buy British Lion-branded eggs as they are protected against salmonella.
+Eggs carrying the British Lion mark guarantee that the hens are vaccinated against salmonella.
 Be aware of use-by dates and also consider whether your yolk or white is fully cooked if serving to pregnant women and those with special dietary needs.
 We recommend that you check the latest NHS advice on foods to avoid during pregnancy.

 Top five ways of using up egg whites